 The local teacher.
 Mr. Dobbins is a pompous disciplinarian with a vindictive nature.
 As a youth he dreamed of becoming a doctor, and keeps an anatomy book hidden in his desk.
 On Examination day, just before summer vacation, the schoolchildren get revenge upon him for his punishments by dropping a cat from the ceiling to swipe off his wig and reveal to their parents his bald head, painted gold while he was passed out drunk.

 The The Adventures of Tom Sawyer quotes below are all either spoken by Mr. Dobbins or refer to Mr. Dobbins.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage Classics edition of The Adventures of Tom Sawyer published in 2010.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage Classics edition of The Adventures of Tom Sawyer published in 2010.).